INN/doubleclick-for-wp/readme.txt

 1. Upload the plugin directory to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Define a network code and optional ad breakpoint information in plugin settings.
-4. Add DoubleClick ad widgets to your sidebars.
+4. Add ad widgets to your sidebars.

 For more advanced documentation for developers and advanced users see [the official plugin docs](https://github.com/INN/DoubleClick-for-WordPress/tree/master/docs/readme.md).